A Swallow Press Book

 “There is no other poet living or dead that I can say this about, but I’ve been waiting on a book from Bernard Clay for more than twenty years.
 Every time I’ve ever read a single poem by him or heard him read a poem aloud I’ve wanted a volume of his work in my hands.
 He’s always had the ability to slice truth down to the bone and hold it up to the light.
 He’s grown more wise and his skills are sharp.
 I’m thankful these words are in the world and I’m certain that every reader who reads them will feel the same way.”

-Hailed as one of the most authentic black voices of his generation, in this autobiographical debut collection poet Bernard Clay artfully renders coming-of-age in the predominately black West End of Louisville, Kentucky.
+Bernard Clay’s autobiographical poetry debut, English Lit, juxtaposes the roots of Black male identity against an urban and rural Kentucky landscape.
+Hailed as one of the most authentic voices of his generation, Clay artfully renders coming-of-age in the predominately Black West End of Louisville, Kentucky.
 Balancing the spirited grit of a farmer and the careful lyricism of a poet, English Lit is a triumph of new Affrilachian—African American and Appalachian—literature.

 Bernard Clay is a Louisville, Kentucky, native who grew up in the shadow of the now demolished Southwick housing projects on the West End of town.
 Clay received an MFA in creative writing from the University of Kentucky Creative Writing Program and is a member of the Affrilachian Poets collective.
 He currently resides on a farm in eastern Kentucky with his wife, Lauren.
 English Lit is his first book.
 More info →